cloudsmith-io/action/README.md

 To pin to a specific release of this Github Action, replace `use: cloudsmith-io/action@master` with the version you require e.g. `uses: cloudsmith-io/action@0.4.0`.

+You can also add "tags" to your upload process by specifying `tags` in your workflow, this is a comma separated string.
+(Some special characters like `:` are not allowed).

 ### Alpine Package Push

 ```yaml